Elisabeth Noelle-Neumann: Biography

 Elisabeth Noelle was born to Ernst and Eve Noelle in 1916 in the Villa Noelle in Grunewald, a suburb of Berlin.
 First Elisabeth went to several schools in Berlin and then switched to the prestigious Salem Castle School, which she also left one year later.
 She earned her Abitur in 1935 in Göttingen and then studied philosophy, history, journalism, and American studies at the Friedrich Wilhelm University, and the Königsberg Albertina University.
 When she visited Obersalzberg on 13 June 1937 with 23 other students, she by chance had an encounter with Adolf Hitler, which she later called "one of the most intensive and strangest experiences in her life".
 As can be read in a newspaper article in the National Socialist student newspaper "Die Bewegung", a group of ANSt students travelled to the Obersalzberg to see Hitler and felt lucky when they were actually received and even invited for coffee.
 The doctoral student Petra Umlauf also came to this conclusion in her dissertation “Die Studentinnen der Universität München 1926 to 1945”.
 The group photo shows an enthusiastic and friendly-looking Elisabeth Noelle directly behind Adolf Hitler.
 She stayed in the US from 1937 to 1938 and studied at the University of Missouri.
 There she was registered as a "special student".
 Elisabeth Noelle-Neumann claimed countless times that she studied journalism for one year.
 But "special students" were not admitted to the Schools of Journalism, Law, or Medicine.

-In 1940 she received her Ph.D. in Berlin/Germany, concentrating on public opinion research in the USA.
+In 1940 she received her PhD in Berlin/Germany, concentrating on public opinion research in the USA.

 In 1940 she briefly worked for the Nazi newspaper Das Reich.
 On 8 June 1941 Das Reich published Noelle-Neumann's article entitled "Who Informs America?" in which she propagated the idea that a Jewish syndicate ran the American media.
 She wrote, "Jews write in the papers, own them, have virtually monopolize the advertising agencies and can therefore open and shut the gates of advertising income as they wish."
 She was fired when she exchanged unfavourable photos of Franklin D. Roosevelt for better looking ones.
 She then worked for the Frankfurter Zeitung until it was banned in 1943.

 In 1947 she and her first husband Erich Peter Neumann founded a public opinion research organization—the Institut für Demoskopie Allensbach, which today is one of the best known and most prestigious polling organizations in Germany.
 She, along with her husband, created the first German opinion-polling body.

 From 1964 to 1983 she held a professorate at the Johannes Gutenberg University of Mainz.

 Noelle-Neumann was the president of the World Association for Public Opinion Research from 1978 to 1980 and worked as a guest professor at the University of Chicago from 1978 to 1991.